ctontario/registry-api-docs/source/includes/_Committee.md

 ```

-Searches for committees whose name matches the search string.
+Searches for committees whose name or code matches the search string.

 ### HTTP Request